codestag/stagtools/readme.txt

 5. Navigate to Settings &rarr; StagTools to learn about the plugin's features.
 The widgets will be available in Appearance &rarr; Widgets.

 == Changelog ==

+= 2.1.2 - July 21, 2016 =
+* Added a new settings for Google Maps API key under Settings > StagTools
+* Minor tweak on settings page
+* Updated FontAwesome library to v4.6.3

 = 2.1.1 - May 02, 2016 =
 * Updated - FontAwesome library v4.6.1